xEd0x/mininfovis/README.md

 # mininfovis

-This is a little project for the "Information Visualization" course at Roma3 university, a simple barchart with every bar swapping its value and color with a click
+This is a little project for the "Information Visualization" course at Roma3 university, a simple barchart with every bar swapping its value and color after a click